The Best Teas For Stress Relief & How To Brew Your Perfect Cup

 Best for: Falling asleep faster.

 No surprise here: The luxurious scent of lavender can make bedtime infinitely more relaxing.
-One 2005 study in the journal Chronobiology International found that smelling lavender oil before bed increased the amount of time young, healthy people spent in deeper sleep stages, while more recent research in 2011 concluded that it improved self-reported sleep quality in a cohort of midlife women.
+One 2005 study in the journal Chronobiology International6 found that smelling lavender oil before bed increased the amount of time young, healthy people spent in deeper sleep stages, while more recent research in 2011 concluded that it improved self-reported sleep quality7 in a cohort of midlife women.

 When enjoyed as a tea, McBride says that "the aroma of lavender relaxes the nervous system and produces a calming and soothing effect on the body."